 Hours vary.
-Please see posting at lab or ucblueash.edu/math/math lab.html.
+Please see posting at lab or ucblueash.edu/math/math_lab.html for most accurate listing.

 The William R. Deane Mathematics Lab provides assistance in math to any UC Blue Ash student.
 No appointment is necessary to get help from the academic tutors and the student tutors, or to use the supplementary materials available in the lab.
 When not busy with students using the labs, the tutors will be glad to help students over the telephone with problems from textbooks used in UC Blue Ash College math classes.